Want to learn how to homestead?

 - Cover garden beds with a healthy layer of leaves to decompose over the winter and add nutrition to the soil.

 - Enjoy a wonderful Thanksgiving dinner from lots of homegrown veggies (our Thanksgiving is in Oct as we’re in Canada 🙂 )

 - Add any needed protection to the perennial plants.

-- General garden and fall clean up before the snow arrives.
+- General garden and fall clean up and tasks before the snow arrives.

 - Relax.
 Seriously.
 It’s been a long haul by now, and it’s time to enjoy the fruits of your labour on those first snow falls.
 Home canned fruit, tea, green bean casseroles…squash..yum

 - Make notes in a garden journal from this past gardening season, what worked, what didn’t, what needs to be improved, pests, etc

 - Keep snow off of season extenders and keep harvesting cold hardy greens from the low tunnels etc.

 - Harvest all the cabbages & broccoli before the first heavy snow fall.
 The kale & brussel sprouts can stay.